Paying a parking fine

-As a general rule, if we agree to cancel a PCN having taken particular circumstances into account, we may not cancel any further PCNs in similar circumstances.
+If we agree to cancel your PCN having taken particular circumstances into account, we may not cancel any further PCNs in similar circumstances.

 The Enforcement process

-We process PCNs in accordance with the Traffic Management Act 2004, which sets out the procedures to be followed, from the issue of the PCN through to recovery of the penalty charge once all the avenues of appeal open to the vehicle owner have been used.
+We process PCNs in accordance with the Traffic Management Act 2004, which sets out the procedures to be followed from issuing a PCN to recovery of monies due.
+Below is the process we follow if you do not pay your PCN in 28 days.

-If an appeal is made, the council will give consideration to the points raised and decide whether the PCN should be cancelled.
-Information (including photographs) taken by the civil enforcement officer at the time of issue of the PCN will also be taken into account by the council.
+If an appeal is made, we will consider the points raised and also review information (including photographs) taken by the civil enforcement officer when the PCN was issued.

-If the appeal is accepted, the vehicle owner will be advised that the PCN and the NTO have been cancelled and that the penalty charge is not payable.
+If the appeal is accepted, the vehicle owner will be advised that the PCN and the NTO have been cancelled.

-Notice of rejection - if the appeal is rejected, the council will send a notice of rejection of representations, which will explain why the PCN cannot be cancelled.
-The council will also explain how a further appeal may be made to the Traffic Penalty Tribunal (an independent arbitration service).
+If the appeal is rejected, we will send a notice of rejection of representations.
+This will explain why the PCN cannot be cancelled.
+We will also explain how a further appeal may be made to the Traffic Penalty Tribunal (an independent arbitration service).
 The case will be considered and a decision will be made whether the PCN is to be cancelled.
 There is no charge for appealing to the Tribunal.

 Further information on the Traffic Penalty Tribunal can be found on their website.

-If the penalty charge remains unpaid 21 days after service of the order for recovery, the council will seek court authorisation for a warrant to be served, which will be passed to an enforcement agent.
+If the penalty charge remains unpaid 21 days after service of the order for recovery, we will seek a warrant from the court to be served, which will be passed to an enforcement agent.
 The enforcement agent will be entitled to recover his own costs incurred in executing the warrant in addition to the penalty charge due to the council.